-Now before all you fighters tune out, thinking this doesn’t ring true for me, and Don’s obviously gone all “soft” – please don’t be a Muppet and read on!
+Now before all you fighters tune out, thinking this doesn’t ring true for me, and Don’s obviously gone all “soft” – please stick with me and read on…

-The problem with fighters is we crave 100-miles-per-hour, anything less is worthless, useless… is for losers.
-YOU ARE WRONG!
+The problem with fighters is we crave “100-miles-per-hour”, anything less is worthless, useless… is for losers.

 When you were last out running at maximum intensity, did you notice that lost mobile phone just off to the left as you sprinted past?